ryanjpayne/agent-gateway-demo/README.md

 Copy the contents of `schema.json` from `./hotel_booker_direct_mcp` and add to `JSON` field in the screen (these are tools in our MCP server)

+> [!IMPORTANT]
-<p style="background-color:tomato;padding:20px;border-radius:10px">💡 <b>IMPORTANT</b> - When filling the MCP SERVER URL make sure you add `/mcp` at the end of the Cloud Run URL for the MCP server, Don't use Import Tools link.</p>
+> When filling the MCP SERVER URL, make sure you add `/mcp` at the end of the Cloud Run URL for the MCP server.
+Do not use the Import Tools link.

 Click Next